User-Centred Community Engagement

 What we learnt

-On this page we share what we learnt from the pilots in Bangladesh and Iraq based on our observations and experiences, and feedback from the field teams involved in implementation.
+On this page we share what we learnt from the pilots in Bangladesh and Iraq based on the team’s own observations and experiences, as well as feedback from the field teams involved in implementation.